 Newport Beach Pedestrian Accident Lawyer

-If you have been seriously injured in a Newport Beach pedestrian accident, the local personal injury lawyers at Bisnar Chase can help you secure maximum compensation for your injuries, damages and losses.
-Our successful track record combined with our experience in successfully handling local pedestrian accident cases puts us in a unique position to produce the best possible outcome in your case.
+If you have been seriously injured in a Newport Beach pedestrian accident, the local personal injury lawyers of Bisnar Chase can help you secure maximum compensation for your injuries, damages, and losses.
+Our successful track record – combined with our experience in successfully handling pedestrian accident cases in Newport Beach and across Southern California – puts us in a unique position to produce the best possible outcome in your case.

 Have You Been Injured in a Pedestrian Accident?

-If you have been injured in a pedestrian accident, there are a number of steps you can take to ensure that your legal rights are protected:
+If you have been injured in a pedestrian accident, these are the steps you should take to ensure your safety and to make sure your legal rights are protected:

 - Medical attention: Seek and obtain medical attention.
 Pedestrians often face the danger of suffering internal injuries such as internal bleeding, which may not be apparent right away.
-Don't decline medical attention at the scene.
-If you have been injured, get the medical attention, treatment and care you need and follow the doctor's orders and recommendations.
+Do not decline medical attention at the scene.
+If you have been injured, get the treatment and care you need, and make sure you follow the doctor's orders and recommendations.

-- Preserving evidence: Try to get as much evidence from the scene as possible including photographs, eyewitness accounts and pertinent information from other parties involved such as vehicle license plate number, driver's license, contacts and insurance details.
-Be sure to preserve any type of physical evidence such as torn or bloody clothing.
+- Preserving evidence: Try to get as much evidence from the scene as possible including photos, eyewitness accounts and information from other parties involved, such as the vehicle license plate number, driver's license, contacts, and insurance details.
+Be sure to preserve any type of evidence such as torn or bloody clothing.

-- Protecting your rights: Contact an experienced pedestrian accident lawyer who will work every step of the way to ensure that your rights and best interests are protected.
+- Protecting your rights: Contact an experienced pedestrian accident attorney in Newport Beach who will work every step of the way to ensure that your rights and best interests are protected.